chezou/mecab-on-pyspark/README.md

 ## How to use

+- Open Workbench
-- Run `setup.sh`
+- Run `setup.sh` in the CDSW terminal
-- Set environment variables: `PYSPARK_PYTHON=./MECAB/mecab_env/bin/python`
+- Set environment variables in the configuration UI of the project: `PYSPARK_PYTHON=./MECAB/mecab_env/bin/python`
+- Close Workbench and Reopen session
-- Run mecab-test.py on Workbench
+- Open and run mecab-test.py on Workbench

 ## Example 2: Wordcloud